MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 just one more test

 ## Pre Realism
 looking at the soft 1930's and lens filters

 "Earliest silent movies were shot in studios under glass roofs with muslin cloth stretched across, so were under soft light.
 One of the most popular lights in the silent era were Cooper-Hewitts, which were gas-discharge fixtures in tubes, a cross between a mercury vapor streetlamp and a fluorescent tube, and produced a soft light.
 Cinematographers like Charles Rosher did lovely lighting effects by mixing hard carbon arc lamps with soft Cooper-Hewitt lamps.
-So soft lighting is not a modern phenomenon.
-David Mullen (2012) History of Hard and Soft Lighting." [@davidmullenHistoryHardSoft2012]
+So soft lighting is not a modern phenomenon."   [@mullenHistoryHardSoft2012]

 "Sound killed the use of the noisy Cooper-Hewitts (as did color).
 But many 1930's movies still created soft lighting using tungsten lamps through spun glass or silks.
-By like all styles, people became tired of it and the sharper, crisper look using harder lights become the norm by the 1940's.David Mullen (2012) History of Hard and Soft Lighting." [@davidmullenHistoryHardSoft2012]
+By like all styles, people became tired of it and the sharper, crisper look using harder lights become the norm by the 1940's" [@mullenHistoryHardSoft2012]